putriayu101/Excel-Basic-to-Intermediate/Intermediate/README.md

   - Use logical and lookup (`VLOOKUP`, `XLOOKUP`, `HLOOKUP` functions to support analytical decision-making

 ## 📝NOTE
-**This file will always be updated if additional material is required.**
+- **This file will always be updated if additional material is required.**
+- **File: Intermediate-Excel-Worksheet2 is a support file for the main file Intermediate-Excel**